OctoPrint/OctoPrint-CuraEngineLegacy/README.md

-# OctoPrint Cura Legacy Plugin
+# OctoPrint CuraEngine Legacy Plugin

-The Cura Plugin allows slicing of STL files uploaded to OctoPrint directly via the CuraEngine **up to and including version 15.04.x**.
+The CuraEngine Legacy Plugin allows slicing of STL files uploaded to OctoPrint directly via the CuraEngine **up to and including version 15.04.x**.
 It was bundled with OctoPrint up until version 1.3.10.

 > 📝 **Note**
 >
 > Versions of CuraEngine later than 15.04.x have changed their calling parameters in such a way that this
 > plugin is not compatible to it.
-For this reason, please use only CuraEngine versions up to and including 15.04,
+For this reason, please use only CuraEngine Legacy versions up to and including 15.04,
 > as available in the `legacy` branch of the CuraEngine repository on Github.

 The plugin offers a settings module that allows configuring the path to the CuraEngine executable to use, as well as